 .avif)

-Snowflake is a cloud data platform that centralizes data warehousing and analytics so teams can store, transform, and query data in one governed environment.
-It is commonly used by data engineering and analytics teams to support BI reporting, self-service analysis, and sharing datasets across business units or partners while maintaining access controls.
+Snowflake is a cloud data platform used to centralize data warehousing and analytics so teams can store, transform, and query data in a governed environment.
+It is commonly used by data engineering, analytics, and BI teams to support reporting, self-service analysis, and sharing curated datasets across business units while maintaining access controls.

-Snowflake runs on major cloud providers and is typically integrated with ingestion pipelines, ELT tools, and BI platforms, enabling separate compute and storage to support variable workloads such as daily reporting and ad hoc exploration.
+Snowflake runs on major cloud providers and is typically integrated with ingestion pipelines, ELT tools, and BI platforms, enabling separate compute and storage so workloads like scheduled dashboards and ad hoc exploration can scale independently.
+For related platform engineering and data modernization practices, see MeteorOps technologies.

 A computer database is an organized collection of data that can be manipulated and accessed through specialized software